bkmarzouk/bkmarzouk.github.io/docs/index.md

   <img src="assets/dots.png" width="50"/>
 </figure> -->

-I splintered out of theoretical physics into research computing after completing my Ph.D in 2022.
+I decoupled from theoretical physics and moved into research computing after completing my Ph.D in 2022.
 Since then, I have been working at the Instite of Cancer Research, London, developing scientific software, tools and applications to support the research efforts of the organization.